Laurens County Trails Association is a grass-roots, independent, and citizen-led non-profit charitable 501(c)(3) corporation.

 After serving eight years in the Marines (in outdoor roles) Andy became a grounds keeper at Presbyterian College.
 He later took a role with the Laurens County Department of Parks, Recreation and Tourism and, after earning his Bachelor’s degree in Parks and Recreation Management, became that the Director of that department.
 Through his leadership the accomplishments include finishing the Boyd’s Mill Park, major improvements to the Laurens County Park, improvements to local parks in several communities, and the current construction of a new park at Tumbling Shoals.
 Andy is motivated by his love of the outdoors and his desire to make Laurens County a better place to live through recreational opportunities and economic development.
 He is very encouraged by LCTA’s work towards those goals and hopes the result will be a network of land and water trails for walking, hiking, biking, canoeing/kayaking, and horseback riding.

-Susan Johnson.jpg
+Susan Johnson

 Susan retired from Laurens County Healthcare System after 18 years of employment in Medical Record Administration and Medical Staff Services to be a full-time mom and wife.
 She continues to work on a part-time basis with a local rose-shipping business and with a local community-supported agriculture farm.
-With both of these she is able to continue to nurture her love of nature and the outdoors.
-She has continued an active lifestyle through the years of hiking, biking, kayaking, swimming, and running, while participating in many of the exercise classes at the Laurens Y. She has been an avid user of Laurens area trails, roads and waterways, as well as exploring the outdoors in other states and countries of the world.
-By her participation with the Laurens County Trails Association she is hopeful to share her love of the outdoors by helping the people of the Laurens area become more active through use of trails.
+With both of these, she can continue to nurture her love of nature and the outdoors.
+She has continued an active lifestyle through the years of hiking, biking, kayaking, swimming, and running, while participating in many of the exercise classes at the Laurens Y. She has been an avid user of Laurens area trails, roads, and waterways, as well as exploring the outdoors in other states and countries of the world.
+By her participation with the Laurens County Trails Association, she is hopeful to share her love of the outdoors by helping the people of the Laurens area become more active through the use of trails.
 She dreams of the day when the streets of Laurens have many more bikes than cars, as she was able to experience while living in other parts of the world.

 Jim Nelson.jpg